-Sally, have you noticed a momentum change in the last 5 years regarding women being encouraged and accelerated through workplaces?
-Or in your opinion, are they still treated as second to men?
+Sally, have you noticed a momentum change in the last five years regarding women being encouraged and accelerated through workplaces?
+Or are they still treated as second to men?

-Having said that, progress is being made, I feel as though we are only part way through the journey.
-The first stage, getting women into non-executive roles on boards has gone well in the last few years and I am delighted to be surrounded by amazing women who are playing their part on the boards of both big and small companies across many sectors.
+Getting women into non-executive roles on boards has gone well in the last few years and I am delighted to be surrounded by amazing women who are playing their part on the boards of both big and small companies across many sectors.
+Having said that, I feel we are only part way through the journey.

 There are some notable successes now appearing at CEO and CFO level but across the whole of the industry they remain very much the minority.
 The last stage is to get more women into the C-suite; and specifically at the heads of business areas, rather than only in functional roles like HR, Compliance and Audit.
 More work is to be done here on nurturing the talent, offering up opportunities, and encouraging women to want to follow this route.